zhangsong2468/daos/doc/user/container.md

 !!! note
     Note that currently, once a container is created, its checksum configuration cannot be changed.

+### Checksum Background Scrubbing
+A pool ULT can be configured to scan the VOS trees to discover silent data corruption proactively. (see data_integrity.md for more details).
+This can be disabled per container using the ```DAOS_PROP_CO_SCRUBBER_DISABLED``` container property.

 ## Inline Deduplication (Preview)